Dallas-Fort Worth vs Houston

 None (Texas has no state income tax)Houston

-None (Texas Constitution prohibits individual income tax)🏠 Property Tax Rate
+None (Texas levies no state personal income tax)🏠 Property Tax Rate

 Dallas-Fort Worth